Royer-Johnson will embark on her 19th season in the fall of 2018.

 In 2011, the Friars posted an 8-22 mark with a 2-10 conference record.
 Senior Lauren Fletcher received First Team All-America East honors, while 10 Friars were named to the America East Fall Honor Roll.
 In 2012, the season was highlighted by Cassie Muzzonigro setting the all-time career digs record with 1,787.

-Last season, the Friars improved from the 2012 season with a record of 12-20.
+In Providence’s final year in the America East (2013), the Friars improved from the 2012 season with a record of 12-20.
 Royer-Johnson coached freshmen Michelle Cruz and Kayla Fitzgerald to the America East All-Rookie Team.
 Off the court, 10 student-athletes were named to the America East Fall Honor Roll.

 Royer-Johnson came to Providence after spending three years as assistant coach and kinesiology lecturer at Angelo State University in San Angelo, Texas.
 In addition to her coaching duties at Angelo State, Royer-Johnson was the director of ASU’s volleyball camp and coached the Planet Volleyball Junior Olympic club team for 18-and-under players.